getbettersoon/gbs_energy_etl/STEPS.md

 - Columns:
 	- drop 'source' column</br>
 	- rename 'country' to 'iso_code'
-	- using snake_c</br>
+	- using snake_case</br>

 - Type constraints:
 	- almost all columns were imported as 'object', and only few numerical columns were correctly interpreted as 'float64'.
 Since I expected all numerical columns to be imported as 'float' I investigated further. </br>

 	- What I have found is very few rows had across majority of their columns '#NUM!' value which was causing Pandas to import those columns as 'object'.
-To fix it I removed these rows.</br>
+I removed these rows.</br>

 - Range constraints:
 	- for every combination of sector and gas, no value is higher than that for the entire world.
 Also no value is lower than 0.</br>

 - Missing values:
-	- as mentioned in 'type constraints' above there were 5 rows, out of 4717 total rows, that had over 150 columns of data missing each, out of 174 total columns.
-Because all the missing data was concentrated in so few rows, I replaced all the values with np.nan and then removed those rows altogether.</br>
+	- as mentioned in 'type constraints' above, 5 out of 4717 total rows had over 150 columns of data missing.
+That's over 150 columns missing out of 174 total.
+Because all missing data was concentrated in so few rows, I replaced all the values with np.nan and then removed those rows altogether.</br>

 - Uniqueness constraints:</br>
 	- no duplicate rows</br>